g7fernandes/whatstatone/README.md

 - Use the export option in WhatsApp to export the .txt of your chats.
 You can choose "without media" to make it quicker.
 - Rename the files with nice names.
 It will be used to label the bar chart.
 Do not use names with over 50 characters.
 - Put all exported .txt files inside a folder named "msg" in the *same directory where main.py is* !
+- If you want to rank the messages sent of a group, save the group backup file in the same directory of main.py or enter the full path to the file when it is asked
 - Run main.py

 It will save as output bar charts of accumulative messages or words exchanged.